AustroMelee/avatar-battle-arena/docs/NARRATIVE_CONTEXT_MATRIX.md

 | **trigger**| **Narrator**| `"The battle has raged for too long!
 The next blow will be the last!"`<br/>`"SUDDEN DEATH!
 One strike to end it all!"` |

 ---

+---

+> **July 9th, 2025 Milestone:**
+> As of this update, the narrative system logs all major events in debug style.
+Cinematic, story-driven lines for finishers, charge releases, and KOs are not yet implemented but are the next milestone.
+The groundwork for a cinematic narrative layer is complete and ready for integration.

+---